ilastik/ilastik.github.io/documentation/objects/objects.md

 There are two ways to transform a probability map into a segmentation in ilastik and both are covered by the thresholding applet.
 To see the results of changing the parameter settings in this applet, press the "Apply" button.

-First, specify which channel of the probability map you want to threshold (we choose channel 1, as it corresponds to object rather than background probability).
-The "Selected input channel" layer will show you the channel you selected in the corresponding label color:
+First, specify which channel of the probability map you want to threshold (we choose the yellow channel, as it corresponds to object rather than background probability).

 <a href="figs/thresholding_channel.png" data-toggle="lightbox"><img src="figs/thresholding_channel.png" class="img-responsive" /></a>